Symptoms Of Bad Valve Seals And Piston Rings And Replacement Cost

 If your pressure test fails, you will likely find problems with the piston rings.

-One of the most apparent symptoms of bad valve seals is significant signs of oil residue on the spark plug.
+One of the most evident symptoms of bad valve seals is significant signs of oil residue on the spark plug.
 It could also mean bad piston rings, but valve seals are more likely if there’s a lot of oil on the top of the plug itself.

 The valve seals’ functions aren’t to prevent oil from getting into the cylinder head.
 They’re to stop oil leaking from the head into the combustion chamber.